cream-sketch/cream-sketch.github.io/_pages/about.md

 ## About me:

-I am a third-year master in ECE at the Georgia Institute of Technology and Tianjin University.
+I am a first-year PhD student in ECE at the George Washington Univeristy.
+Before that, I obtained master degree from the Georgia Institute of Technology and Tianjin University.
 Before that, I earned my bachelor’s degrees from Tianjin University in 2022.
 I am fortunate to collaborate with researchers from  <span style="color:#004080"> Georgia Tech, HKUST, University of Macau and Tianjin University.  </span>